 A spiral-cut ham is a whole ham that has been cut into slices with a special machine.
 The ham slices are fairly thin and even but allow the ham to maintain its shape for serving.
 This fully cooked ham may be bone-in or boneless.
+I prefer a bone in ham as a boneless ham will dry out much quicker.
 Sometimes precooked hams are also called city hams.
 Many spiral hams also come with small sauce packets which is a sweet glaze to brush on the ham at the end of cooking.

-Cover the ham with foil and bake in a 325 degrees F oven for 13-16 minutes per pound or until the ham reaches 140 degreed F.
+2. Cover the ham with foil and bake in a 325 degrees F preheated oven for 13-16 minutes per pound or until the ham reaches 140 degreed F.